Pferguson7/boilerplate-SHA-1-password-cracker/README.md

 My motivation for undertaking this project stemmed from a desire to deepen my understanding of cryptographic concepts and security practices.
 By simulating a rainbow table attack, I aimed to explore the effectiveness of various password hashing techniques and highlight the significance of choosing strong, unique passwords.

 # Methodology
-Data Collection: I sourced a dataset provided by https://www.freecodecamp.org/ conisting of over 10,000 commonly used passwords from various public datasets and breaches.
+Data Collection: I sourced a dataset provided by https://www.freecodecamp.org/ consisting of over 10,000 commonly used passwords from various public datasets and breaches.
-Hash Computation: Checking SHA1 hashes of each password using the hashlib Python library.
+- Hash Computation: Checking SHA1 hashes of each password using the hashlib Python library.
-Password Verification: When testing passwords, I compared the hash value of each password against the entries in my rainbow table.
+- Password Verification: When testing passwords, I compared the hash value of each password against the entries in my rainbow table.
 If a match was found, it indicated the presence of a weak or commonly used password.
-Checking for salt: If user requested, this function also prepends, and appends common salt values to each password before converting the password to it's hash value.
+- Checking for salt: If user specified, this function also prepends, and appends common salt values to each password before converting the password to it's hash value.
 After conversion the comparison is made!

 # Key Learnings
 Password Security Awareness: Through this project, I gained a deeper appreciation for the importance of strong, unique passwords in safeguarding sensitive information.
 Hashing Techniques: I explored various cryptographic hashing algorithms and their implications for password security, including the benefits of incorporating salts to mitigate rainbow table attacks.

-# Recommendations
+# Script installation
-Strengthen Password Policies: Encourage users to adopt strong, complex passwords and educate them about the risks associated with weak or common passwords.
+Package installation instructions: